Throcking

-Throcking is a village and former civil parish, now in the parish of Cottered, in the East Hertfordshire district, in the county of Hertfordshire, England.
+Throcking is a village in the civil parish of Cottered, in the East Hertfordshire district of Hertfordshire, England.
 It is approximately 1.5 miles west-northwest of Buntingford and 7 miles east-northeast of Stevenage.
-In 1951 the civil parish had a population of 139.
-On the 1 April 1955 the civil parish was merged into Cottered.

 Throcking was recorded in the Domesday Book as Trochinge.

+Throcking was historically a parish.
+The civil parish was abolished in 1955 and its area absorbed into the parish of Cottered.
+At the 1951 census (the last before the abolition of the parish), Throcking had a population of 139.